Bleiburg repatriations: Axis retreat

 The collapse of the Syrmian front in April 1945 accelerated the withdrawal of German forces, which had been retreating from the Balkans since October 1944.
 Like other Axis troops, forces of the NDH did not want to surrender to the Red Army or the Yugoslav Partisans.
 They retreated through Slovenia trying to reach the Yugoslav-Austrian border, in order to surrender to the British forces advancing north from Italy.
 A large-scale exodus of people was planned and organized by the authorities of the NDH although there was no strategic benefit to it: there was no viable destination for all the population.
 The NDH government's decision to organize a retreat was reached on 3 May.
 On the same day, the Slovene National Council, established by anti-Partisan forces in October 1944, convened a parliament in Ljubljana and proclaimed a Slovene state within the Kingdom of Yugoslavia.
-The Slovene Home Guard and other anti-communist forces were joined into the Slovene National Army, as part of Mihailović's Yugoslav Army in the Homeland.
+The Slovene Home Guard and other anti-communist forces were joined into the Slovene National Army, as part of Mihailović's Chetniks.
 The parliament called on Partisans and all Slovenes to cease hostilities, and appealed to the Western Allies for aid.
-The parliament ordered a retreat to Austria, where they hoped to by accepted by the British as prisoners or as allies in the fight against the Soviets and the Partisans.
+The parliament ordered a retreat to Austria, where they hoped to be accepted by the British as prisoners or as allies in the fight against the Soviets and the Partisans.

 Some in the NDH and Slovene political and military leadership believed that the Western Allies would use them as anti-Communist forces and support them in returning to Yugoslavia and regaining power.
 Slovenian Bishop Gregorij Rožman appealed to the Allies to occupy Slovenia and prevent the Communists from taking power.
 The NDH leadership abolished racial laws and sent a request for collaboration with the Allies on 6 May, but all of these efforts failed.
 While the NDH leadership may have organized a civilian retreat to bolster their claims that the Yugoslav Communists were after innocent civilian victims, the sheer number of civilians slowed down the retreat, and made surrender to the Allies unfeasible.
-Some observers believed the government was using the civilians as a human shield against the Ustaše.
+There is a distinct possibility that the Ustaše leadership was using the civilians as a human shield in order to protect themselves.
 The majority of the civilian refugees reportedly held anti-Communist views or feared reprisals.